amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 1\.
 Log into the AWS Management Console and select an [AWS region](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).

 The region dropdown is in the upper right hand corner of the console to the left of the Support dropdown menu.
-For this workshop, choose either **Ohio** or **Oregon** or **Ireland**.
+For this workshop, choose either **Ohio**, **Oregon**, or **Ireland**.

 2\.
 Create an [SSH key pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) that will be used to login to launched EC2 instances.

-If you already have an SSH key pair and have the PEM file (or PPK in the case of Windows Putty users), you can skip to the next step.
+*If you already have an SSH key pair and have the PEM file (or PPK in the case of Windows Putty users), you can skip to the next step.*

 Go to the EC2 Dashboard and click on **Key Pairs** in the left menu under Network & Security.
 Click **Create Key Pair**, provide a name (e.g. interstella-workshop), and click **Create**.
 Download the created .pem file, which is your private SSH key.